MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/New-MgGroupCalendarEvent.md

 Use this API to create a new event in a calendar.
 The calendar can be one for a user, or the default calendar of a Microsoft 365 group.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaGroupCalendarEvent](/powershell/module/Microsoft.Graph.Beta.Calendar/New-MgBetaGroupCalendarEvent?view=graph-powershell-beta)

 ## SYNTAX